Zillexit Software

 They think a secure checkout means adding more steps.
 More confirmations.
 More fields to fill out.

-One-click payments work because they respect your customer’s time.
-Save their payment methods securely.
-Make the mobile experience actually usable.
-Let people buy without creating an account if they want.
+One-click payments work because they respect your customer’s time, saving payment methods securely, making the mobile experience actually usable, and letting people buy without creating an account if they want.
+That’s it.
+No friction.
+No forced sign-ups.
+When someone’s ready to buy, they shouldn’t have to jump through hoops just to hand you money.

 The goal is simple: get from “I want this” to “I bought this” in as few steps as possible.